Samboja651/AI_WILDLIFE_RANGER/README.md

 ## Troubleshooting tips
 First ensure you have installed all dependencies in `requirements.txt` file.
 Do this in a virtual environment.
+Try loading on different browser if app crashes.
 ...

 # New updates